TimurRybakov/ConfigurationRepository/src/ConfigurationRepository.SqlClient/README.md

 ### Usage:

 The configuration can be stored in two different structured forms, we have to choose one:
-+ A single configuration with it\`s keys and values, like in a dictionary, this one called `SqlClientDictionaryConfigurationRepository`.
++ A single configuration with it\`s keys and values, like in a dictionary.
+Access to configuration storage is provided by `SqlClientDictionaryConfigurationRepository` class.
 + Multiple configurations, one of which is extracted using the `Key` and a `Value` that contains parsable hierarchical structure of the configuration by that `Key`.
-This one called `SqlClientParsableConfigurationRepository`.
+Access to configuration storage is provided by `SqlClientParsableConfigurationRepository` class.

 > [!NOTE]
 > Currently, the only format supported for `SqlClientParsableConfigurationRepository` is in `JSON` format.
 > This can be easily extended implementing `IConfigurationParser` interface for any format needed.